kbowden1800/bouncing-box/README.md

 // so on...
 ```

-# TODO 4: Keeping Score
+# TODO 5: Keeping Score

 This TODO has 4 steps.
 Make sure to complete all steps before moving on.

-## Step 1: Call the `changeBoxText()` Function

 Each time the box is clicked, we also want to keep score and display that score on the box.

 To change the text displayed on the box, you can use the `changeBoxText()` Function, which has been created for you.
+It uses the `jQuery` Function `box.text()` to modify the text displayed on the box.

+In order for the box to show a value that changes over time, we'll need to:
+- Create a Variable
+- Call the Function using the Variable
+- Increase the value each time the box is clicked.

+## Step 1: Call the `changeBoxText()` Function

 **FIND:** Go to the `handleBoxClick` Function.